4dn-dcic/fish_omics_format/docs/source/core_spot_trace.rst

     -
     -
   * - **Trace_ID**
-    - In case multiple DNA Spots are connected to form 3D polymer traces of chromatin fibers (suh as in ORCA; https://doi.org/10.1038/s41596-020-00478-x), this fields reports a unique identifier for the DNA trace the Spot belongs to.
+    - In case multiple DNA Spots are connected to form 3D polymer traces of chromatin fibers (such as in ORCA; https://doi.org/10.1038/s41596-020-00478-x), this fields reports a unique identifier for the DNA trace the Spot belongs to.
 Note: this is used to connect Spots that are part of the same polymeric Trace.
-It is also used to connect data in this table with any Trace specific measurements such as nascent RNA expression, recorded in the corresponding Trace_Dat table.
+It is also used to connect data in this table with any Trace specific measurements such as nascent RNA expression, recorded in the corresponding Trace_Data table.
     - 1
     -
   * - **X**